 If you've been pointing the finger at too much screen time before bed, you can now turn your attention to the Full Moon. scientists agree that the most common explanation for insomnia is that our internal biological clock is linked to the phases of the Moon.

-Many of us find that it takes us longer to get to sleep on the night of a Full Moon and that the quality of our sleep is often inferior.
+Many of us find that it takes us longer to get to sleep on these evenings and that the quality of our sleep is often inferior to other nights.
 This is due to a diminution of melatonin, the hormone that helps you sleep.
 If this is your case, scientists call it being ‘lunar rhythmic’ and it means our bodies function around the phases of the moon.

 - Discover how the Full Moon affects each zodiac sign -